danielmoreira/my-academic-website/content/post/bettersoc/index.md

 Although many of these manipulations have benign purposes (no, there is nothing wrong with *your memes*), some contents are generated with malicious intents, such as general public deception and propaganda.

 The lack of available solutions to assess the integrity of images and videos allows adversarial manipulated data to have a negative impact on the way people relate to each other on the Internet.
-They don't know what to trust anymore.
+They don't know what to believe or whom to trust anymore.
 In addition, fraudulent images represent a challenge even for the [scientific community](https://www.nature.com/articles/s41419-018-0430-3).
 Aware of this scenario, [DARPA](https://www.darpa.mil/program/media-forensics) has been funding us, at [CVRL](https://cvrl.nd.edu/), to conduct research on the development of tools to verify the integrity of digital images.

-I'm having the chance to tackle the nonobservance of data integrity in visual media systems through the [MediFor](/project/medifor) and [Sci-Int](/project/sciint) projects.
+I'm having the chance to tackle the lack of trustworthiness in visual media systems through the [MediFor](/project/medifor) and [Sci-Int](/project/sciint) projects.

 ## Privacy and Diversity